 Of the few states that allow Anonymous LLCs, California is not one of them.
-Delaware and New Mexico are the most recommended - with one million businesses incorporated in Delaware already, the state is the go-to business state and said to have more corporations than actual residents.
-And New Mexico is known as the least expensive to set up and maintain.
+Wyoming, Delaware and New Mexico are the most recommended - with one million businesses incorporated in Delaware already, the state is the go-to business state and said to have more corporations than actual residents.
+And New Mexico is known as the least expensive to set up and maintain, while Wyoming has the best asset protection.

 It’s not as complicated as it sounds.
 Keep reading and we’ll tell you everything you need to know about forming an Anonymous LLC in California.